A Answers (2)

 Mehmet Oz, MD, Cardiology, answeredBack pain can occur if a uterine fibroid presses on nerves of the spine.
 Watch the animation to learn more about symptoms of fibroids.

-John Lipman, Interventional Radiology, answeredUterine fibroids are hard tumors composed on fibrous tissue and smooth muscle.
+John Lipman, MD, Interventional Radiology, answeredUterine fibroids are hard tumors composed on fibrous tissue and smooth muscle.
 It can cause back pain (as well as pelvic pain radiating in to the lower back, hip, thighs, and buttocks) by pressing upon spinal nerves that exit the spine in the lower (lumbar region) back.